Coin Type – 5 Star Generals – 2013

 (A 2013-P 5-Star Generals, Silver Dollar, Proof, Obverse [left], Reverse [right].)

-The final coin in this 3-coin set was a Five Dollar Gold commemorative coin.
-This obverse of this coin features a portrait of General Douglas MacArthur, facing right.
-MacArthur played a very prominent role in the Pacific theater during World War II.
-He was instrumental in the fight in the Philippines.
-Designed by Ronald D. Sanders, and sculpted by Michael Gaudioso, in front of MacArthur’s face is the 5-Star Insignia with the date “2013,” below it as well as his name “DOUGLAS MACARTHUR.”
-To the right periphery is the word “LIBERTY,” and to the left periphery is the phrase “IN GOD WE TRUST.”
+The final coin in the three-coin set is a five-dollar gold commemorative.
+Its obverse shows a portrait of General Douglas MacArthur facing right.
+MacArthur played a prominent role in the Pacific theater during World War II, notably in the Philippines.
+Designed by Ronald D. Sanders and sculpted by Michael Gaudioso, the obverse places the five-star insignia before MacArthur’s face, with the date “2013” and his name “DOUGLAS MACARTHUR” below.
+“LIBERTY” appears along the right rim and “IN GOD WE TRUST” along the left.

-The reverse also features a version of the Leavenworth Lamp.
-The Lamp represents knowledge and learning, which is an appropriate symbol for the US Army Command and General Staff College.
-Beneath the lamp is the denomination “FIVE DOLLARS,” and to the right of the lamp is “E PLURIBUS UNUM.”
-The upper periphery has “UNITED STATES OF AMERICA,” and the lower has “FORT LEAVENWORTH.”
-This reverse was designed by Barbara Fox and sculpted by Joe Menna.
+The reverse again features the Leavenworth Lamp, a symbol of knowledge and learning for the U.S. Army Command and General Staff College.
+Beneath the lamp is the denomination “FIVE DOLLARS,” with “E PLURIBUS UNUM” to the right.
+“UNITED STATES OF AMERICA” rings the upper rim, and “FORT LEAVENWORTH” the lower.
+Again, Barbara Fox designed the reverse, and Joe Menna sculpted it.

 (A 2013-P 5-Star Generals, Five Dollar Gold, Uncirculated, Obverse [left], Reverse [right].)